 Georgina received her MFA from Bard College and holds undergraduate degrees from SMFA at Tufts University and Franklin and Marshall College.
 She also spent a year in MassArt’s undergraduate Studio for Interrelated Media program.
-Her work has been presented at numerous venues, including Montserrat College of Art’s Frame 301 Gallery, Boston University's 808 gallery, Visual Studies Workshop, Grapefruits Art Space, Portland, OR, Acogedor LA, the Mills Gallery, and Boston Cyberarts.
-She has been a resident at the Millay Colony and the Virginia Center for the Creative Arts among others, a fellow at Harvard’s metaLAB and is a Boston Center for the Arts Studio Resident.
-Georgina is represented by Fountain Street Gallery in Boston.
+Her work has been presented at numerous venues, including Montserrat College of Art’s Frame 301 Gallery, Boston University's 808 gallery, Visual Studies Workshop, Grapefruits Art Space, Portland, OR, Acogedor LA, the Mills Gallery, Piano Craft Gallery, and Boston Cyberarts.
+She has been a resident at the Millay Colony, the Virginia Center for the Creative Arts, and VCCA Moulin à Nef, a fellow at Harvard’s metaLAB, and is a Boston Center for the Arts Studio Resident.
+Her work has been written about in The Boston Globe, Art in America, The Wire, and Afterimage among others.
+Georgina works at the MIT Libraries.

 Find Georgina on Instagram at georgina.lewis